The Art Provider's FAQs

 Is AIN insured?

 AIN is fully insured as an IT company with a $2M policy ($4M aggregate) covering risks relatd to the IT industry, such as breaches in data security and infringments of intellectual property.
+Since AIN is not a construction company, its insurance does not cover installation services.

 Are the installers insured?